-

 Ke-Re Marissa Meadows

-CLASS SCHEDULES Changes to schedules will end tomorrow, Monday, Aug 26, the 10th day of school.
-After this, classes can only be dropped.
+CLASS SCHEDULES Students can now only drop a class, they can’t add any new classes.
+Students can drop a first or last class of the day for an Off Campus, or they can drop a class and add a TA that period.
 The deadline to drop a class is the end of the first quarter, Friday, Oct 11.
 After this date, any class dropped will receive an automatic F grade.

 School Nurse

-You can access the medical forms page HERE or use the QR code below.
+You can access the medical forms page HERE.

 My office hours are: